-If you need any assistance in planning your special trip, Bob, we would be happy to offer our expertise, anything from a few recommendations like these to full-blown planning of your trip.
+If you need any assistance in planning your special trip, Bob, we would be happy to offer our expertise.
 We can help you with flight selection, hotels and even give you a list of things to do for your destination of choice.
+We can give anything from a few recommendations like these to full-blown planning your entire trip.

 Also, for an extra fee, we will be happy to join the two of you, to make sure you have plenty of awkward “romantic” moments. 😉

 Are any romantic places on your bucket list?

 Let us know where you’d like to go in the comments below.
 And join us on our Facebook page!